tsgates/arch-wiki-markdown/wiki/TORQUE.md

 > /etc/hosts

-Make sure that /etc/hosts on all of the boxes you plan to use in your cluster contains the hostnames of every PC in the cluster.
+Make sure that /etc/hosts on all of the boxes in the cluster contains the hostnames of every PC in the cluster.
 Example, cluster consists of 3 PCs, mars, phobos, and deimos.

     192.168.0.20   mars
     192.168.0.21   phobos